ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ## HTTPS Request Authentication {#request-authentication}

-DAP is made up of several interactions in which different subsets of the protocol's participants interact with each other.
+The protocol is made up of several interactions in which different subsets of participants interact with each other.

-In those cases where a channel between two participants is tunneled through another protocol participant, DAP mandates the use of public-key encryption using {{!HPKE=RFC9180}} to ensure that only the intended recipient can see a message in the clear.
+In those cases where a channel between two participants is tunneled through another protocol participant, Hybrid Public-Key Encryption ({{!HPKE=RFC9180}}) ensures that only the intended recipient can see a message in the clear.

-In other cases, DAP requires HTTP client authentication as well as server authentication.
+In other cases, HTTP client authentication is required as well as server authentication.
 Any authentication scheme that is composable with HTTP is allowed.
 For example:

-* {{?OAuth2=RFC6749}} credentials are presented in an Authorization HTTP header, which can be added to any DAP protocol message.
+* {{?OAuth2=RFC6749}} credentials are presented in an Authorization HTTP header, which can be added to any protocol message.

 * TLS client certificates can be used to authenticate the underlying transport.